joshpeng/Data-Science-On-WSL/README.md

 - File permissions are handled separately by both Windows and Linux.
 See [here](https://msdn.microsoft.com/en-us/commandline/wsl/user_support) for more information.
 You may want to run Cmder as administrator.
 If you want to always run Cmder as admin, you can do so by right-clicking its .exe file and selecting the option in its properties.
 - When in Windows, you can find the Linux file system at ```%AppData%\Local\lxss```.
 When in Bash, you can find the Windows file system at ```/mnt/c```.
   - Despite this, file interoperability is not supported.
 Linux files have information stored in their NTFS Extended Attributes that Windows can't create.
-If you try to edit them in Windows, those attributes might get stripped and become unusable in Linux also.
-For more information see the "Emulating Linux features" section in this [MSFT blog post](https://blogs.msdn.microsoft.com/wsl/2016/06/15/wsl-file-system-support/).
+If you try to edit them in Windows, those attributes might get stripped and become unusable in Linux also. **Very important read** on what you can and cannot do [here](https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/).

 ### 3. Install Anaconda